What is self-compassion?

 It’s about thinking, “You know what?
 I am good enough.
 I can teach this.
 People want to learn from me” rather than falling back on the fear that “I am not good enough to teach this.”

-The truth is you don’t have to be an expert, you’re still good enough to teach it.
+Because the truth is you don’t have to be an expert, you’re still good enough to teach it.

 The second part common humanity really, really, really relies on reminding us that we are all human and everything that entails.
 It’s about removing that limiting belief that you’re all by yourself in your experience.